 Account creation must occur before a user can join a team, join a Space and start collaborating with other Team Members.
 SpiderOak CrossClave uses a unique system during account creation to link your account to your keys.
-One Key is an Account ID key that is shared with the Team Admins so they may add users to the team, and the other Key is the user’s account Recovery Key.
-The account Recovery Key allows users to add their CrossClave account to other devices and recover the current account if it’s ever lost.
+One Key is an Account ID key that is shared with the Team Admins so they may add users to the team, and the other Key is the user’s account Recovery Phrase.
+The account Recovery Phrase allows users to add their CrossClave account to other devices and recover the current account if it’s ever lost.

 How do I create a CrossClave account?

 for the first time they will be greeted with the initial screen asking them to “Sign Up” or “Log In.”
 The user will want to select “Sign Up.”
 Note that most users should maintain only one CrossClave account.
 This account may join many teams within CrossClave.

 After selecting “Sign Up”, the user will be presented with a screen requesting a “Team Join URL.”
 The Team Join URL simply points SpiderOak CrossClave to the correct server and ensures the user’s account is being created on the same server as the team.
 The user will receive the Team Join URL from their internal IT team.
 Input the Team Join URL into the field and select “Continue.”

 On the next screen the user will be prompted to copy and save their account Recovery Phrase.
 This is essential and should not be skipped.
 The account Recovery Phrase is used to generate the encryption keys necessary for SpiderOak CrossClave to function.
 This Phrase is also used when setting up additional devices.
 If this Phrase is lost, the account cannot be recovered and all Personal Spaces associated with this account will be lost.
 SpiderOak strongly recommends storing this Phrase securely, as a printed paper copy stored in a safe or in a trusted password manager.